0-8-15/sqlite3pth/README.md

   case of problems please try [mine](http://askemos.org/chicken-eggs/index.html).

-* Automatic installation fails.
-Try something like:

-        $ chicken-install -r sqlite3pth
-        $ cd sqlite3pth
-        # set BUILT_SQLITE3=/path/to/sqlite3 build directory from successful sqlite3 build
-        $ ln -s $BUILT_SQLITE3 sqlite # BUILT_SQLITE3
-        $ chicken-install
+* Does not use pre-installed sqlite3 (yet).

-   (Sorry for this.
+   Sorry for this.
 For this.
 I can not rely on system installed sqlite but must be sure to have the exact version.
 Otherwise the hashes of the resulting database content will not match and replication break.
-Patches for this are very welcome.)
+Patches for this are very welcome.

 * API is not perfect.
+Always wanted this to be stream-based.
+  Economic constraints where to blame.  `sql-ref` is *deprecated* since it does not sit well with a stream based API.

 # Requirements